Mitalee/Import_Wrapper_Tally_ERP/README.md

 # Import_Wrapper_Tally_ERP
 A simple python wrapper utilizing the power of Pandas to import sales vouchers from CSV files into Tally ERP 9.

+I made this wrapper while helping a former classmate build a small product around his ecommerce sales, to push all his sales invoices into Tally. works perfectly on the python CLI.
+Currently developing the front end for the same (folks interested in ReactJS are welcome to contribute!).

 ```python